Mouni Sadhu: Travels

-So between 1946 and 1948 he lived for two years in Brazil, before emigrating to Australia.
-We learn that during this time he forms or is part of an, 'Arunachala Group' there and that his booklet Quem Sou Eu is a Portuguese translation of notes typed by him.
-He arrived in Sydney, Australia on 17 September 1948 aboard the SS Bernhard and then proceeded to Melbourne, arriving on 1 September 1948.
+Between 1946 and 1948, he lived for two years in Brazil before emigrating to Australia.
+During this time he was involved in the, 'Arunachala Group' there and that his booklet Quem Sou Eu is a Portuguese translation of notes typed by him.
+He arrived in Sydney, Australia on September 17, 1948 aboard the SS Bernhard and then proceeded to Melbourne, arriving on September 1, 1948.
 Mouni Sadhu settled in Melbourne the remainder of his life.
-On the 7/5/1949 he left Australia to visit India, having received an invitation to stay some months at the Ashram of Sri Ramanasramam, founded around the contemporary spiritual Master, Ramana Maharshi (1879-1950).
+On the 7/5/1949 he left Australia to visit India, having received an invitation to stay some months at the Ashram of Sri Ramanasramam, founded around the contemporary spiritual Master, Ramana Maharshi (1879–1950).
 His experiences there are beautifully described in the first book of his Mystic Trilogy entitled 'In Days of Great Peace'.
-He returned to Australia arriving 23 September 1949.
-In 1953 Mouni Sadhu in his 'Application for Naturalization as an Australian Citizen' declares,"Since his return he has resided continuously in Melbourne and is employed as an Electrical mechanic by the Melbourne City Council".
+He returned to Australia arriving September 23, 1949.
+In 1953 Mouni Sadhu in his 'Application for Naturalization as an Australian Citizen' declares," Since his return he has resided continuously in Melbourne and is employed as an Electrical mechanic by the Melbourne City Council".
 In the same document he states that his further occupation is that of "part-time writer."

 Esoteric involvement

 As a young man in Europe, from 1926 to 1933, Mouni Sadhu belonged to an order of Rosicrucian Hermetists and published a number of articles on Tarot Hermetic philosophy as well as spirituality.
 Some believe that Mouni Sadhu reverted from spirituality back to occultism and that he was 'obsessed with occultism' in his books.
 Anyone who has seriously studied his books in total would understand those assertions to be false in every way.
 One has to understand what Mouni Sadhu meant by occultism and also the underlying purpose behind his writing about occultism in his works.
-Perhaps the definition of occult as given in Wikipedia best describes Mouni Sadhus conception also:

-'The occult (from the Latin word occultus "clandestine, hidden, secret") is "knowledge of the hidden".
-In common English usage, occult refers to "knowledge of the paranormal", as opposed to "knowledge of the measurable", usually referred to as science.
-The term is sometimes taken to mean knowledge that "is meant only for certain people" or that "must be kept hidden", but for most practicing occultists it is simply the study of a deeper spiritual reality that extends beyond pure reason and the physical sciences.
-The terms esoteric and arcane have very similar meanings, and the three terms are interchangeable'.